Radiotherapy treatment can affect your skin making it sore and look redder or darker than usual.

 - Men can use an electric trimmer instead of shaving.

-- Don't use creams or dressings on the treatment area unless advised by your specialist or radiographer.
+- • Don't use creams or dressings on the treatment area unless your specialist or radiographer has told you to.

 Clothing during radiotherapy